Mehedi282/Learning-got-and-github/README.md

 # What's up!

-This repository is about starting with git and github
+This repository is All about learning with git and github